-He is currently President of the International Association of Legal Ethics (IAOLE) (2014-) and has been active in hosting the Australia and New Zealand Legal Ethics Colloquium (ANZLEC) in Dunedin (2012) and Adelaide (2013).
+He served as President of the International Association of Legal Ethics (IAOLE) (2014-16) and has been active in hosting the Australia and New Zealand Legal Ethics Colloquium (ANZLEC) in Dunedin (2012) and Adelaide (2013).
 He was Chair of the Board of Trustees of the Hamlyn Trust (2004-09) and Series Editor, The Hamlyn Lectures (2005-10).
 He was a member of the Law Society (England & Wales) Education & Training Committee (2003-06) and has advised the Society on skills and ethical training.
 In 2006 he was appointed Specialist Adviser to the UK Joint Parliamentary Committee on the Draft Legal Services Bill, now the Legal Services Act 2007, and in 2009 advised Lord Hunt's Legal Regulation Review.

-Legal Ethics, Access to Justice, Legal Theory
+Legal Ethics, Comparative Access to Justice, Socio-Legal Studies, Legal Theory

 Editorial advisory posts include: Legal Ethics, (2008-); International Journal of the Legal Profession (1993-); Butterworth’s Law in Context Series (1995-2004); Amicus Curiae (1997-); Law & Society Review (2004-06); International Journal of Law in Context (2005-12); Revista de Direito do UniFOA (2007-); Australasian Law Teachers Association Law Research Series (ALRS) (2010-).